 - More about Fort Mackinac and Fort Holmes on Mackinac Island

 - More about Fort Michilimackinac in Mackinaw City

 Fudge is the fuel of Mackinac Island.
 The sweet smell of cocoa and butter wafts through Main Street, and no Mackinac Island vacation is complete without a stop inside one of the island’s many candy stores.

 The Grand Hotel stands on Mackinac Island like a marble monument.
 The stately façade is as beautiful as each of the 386 individually decorated rooms, and even if you choose not to lodge at the Grand Hotel during your stay (find other lodging options at MyNorth’s Mackinac Island Hotel Directory), a visit to this historic hotel is not to be missed.

 Take a video tour of the Grand Hotel in this MyNorth video.

 Biking Mackinac Island

-Aside from the smell of fudge and the clopping of horses, one of the first things you’ll notice about Mackinac Island upon your arrival is the multitude of bikes streaming through Main Street.
-Biking is the most popular and convenient means of navigating the island—not only the streets of downtown, but also the miles of trails that lie in the interior of the island in the Mackinac Island State Park, which covers about 3/4’s of the island’s land mass.
+Aside from the smell of fudge and the clopping of horses, one of the first things you’ll notice about Mackinac Island upon your arrival is the multitude of bikes streaming along Main Street.
+Biking is the most popular and convenient means of navigating the island—not only the streets of downtown but also the miles of trails that lie in the interior of the island in the Mackinac Island State Park, which covers about 75 percent of the island’s land mass.

-- Learn Where to Rent and Where to Ride Here
+- Learn where to rent and where to ride